Bretton Woods system: Previous regimes

 In the 19th and early 20th centuries gold played a key role in international monetary transactions.
 The gold standard was used to back currencies; the international value of currency was determined by its fixed relationship to gold; gold was used to settle international accounts.
 The gold standard maintained fixed exchange rates that were seen as desirable because they reduced the risk when trading with other countries.

 Imbalances in international trade were theoretically rectified automatically by the gold standard.
 A country with a deficit would have depleted gold reserves and would thus have to reduce its money supply.
-The resulting fall in demand would reduce imports and the lowering of prices would boost exports; thus the deficit would be rectified.
+The resulting fall in demand would reduce imports and the lowering of prices would boost exports; thus, the deficit would be rectified.
 Any country experiencing inflation would lose gold and therefore would have a decrease in the amount of money available to spend.

 This decrease in the amount of money would act to reduce the inflationary pressure.
 Supplementing the use of gold in this period was the British pound.
 Based on the dominant British economy, the pound became a reserve, transaction, and intervention currency.
 But the pound was not up to the challenge of serving as the primary world currency, given the weakness of the British economy after the Second World War.

 The architects of Bretton Woods had conceived of a system wherein exchange rate stability was a prime goal.
 Yet, in an era of more activist economic policy, governments did not seriously consider permanently fixed rates on the model of the classical gold standard of the 19th century.
 Gold production was not even sufficient to meet the demands of growing international trade and investment.
-Further, a sizable share of the world's known gold reserves were located in the Soviet Union, which would later emerge as a Cold War rival to the United States and Western Europe.
+Further, a sizable share of the world's known gold reserves was located in the Soviet Union, which would later emerge as a Cold War rival to the United States and Western Europe.

 The only currency strong enough to meet the rising demands for international currency transactions was the U.S. dollar.
 The strength of the U.S. economy, the fixed relationship of the dollar to gold ($35 an ounce), and the commitment of the U.S. government to convert dollars into gold at that price made the dollar as good as gold.
 In fact, the dollar was even better than gold: it earned interest and it was more flexible than gold.